 The main aim of restructuring is to make an organisation more profitable or suitable for its business needs.

-Where the question of solvency arises, restructuring generally refers to the reorganisation of debt and other financial obligations with a company’s creditors without entering into formal insolvency.
+Where the question of solvency arises, restructuring generally refers to the reorganisation of debt and other financial obligations with a company’s creditors either through a formal restructuring appointment or informally.

 Seek expert advice early